 Rosemary Bread

-Rosemary bread is a typical Tuscan sweet bread made with raisins and rosemary-flavored oil, known as 'ramerino' in Tuscan.
+A traditional Tuscan sweet bread made with raisins and rosemary-flavored oil, known as 'ramerino'.

 Instructions